-LAHORE – Pakistan’s leading human rights lawyer Asma Jahangir passed away on Sunday after suffering from a brain hemorrhage in Lahore.
+LAHORE – Pakistan’s leading human rights lawyer Asma Jahangir passed away on Sunday after a cardiac arrest in Lahore.

 Asma was taken to a private hospital on Ferozepur Road on Saturday night where she passed away today, her spokesperson told the media.